About Us

 OUR HISTORY

-The New Theatre Guild was formed in 1994 by Kansas City actress Dodie Brown to promote and encourage the growth of live theater in the Greater Kansas City area.
+The New Theatre Scholarship Guild was formed in 1994 by Kansas City actress Dodie Brown to promote and encourage the growth of live theater in the Greater Kansas City area.
 Her love of theatre and the related arts is expressed through her profession and ongoing support for the artistic community.
 The idea was born when Dodie was asked to use some of her friends as extras in “The Sound of Music”.
 They had so much fun during the production that it became a regular habit.
 This was when Dodie decided it was time to bring professional arts and arts supporters together by forming a Guild that uniquely blends the two!
-The Guild enjoys the support and encouragement of The New Theatre & Restaurant of Overland Park, Kansas and its owners, Dennis D. Hennessy and Richard Carrothers.
+The Guild enjoys the support and encouragement of the New Theatre & Restaurant of Overland Park, Kansas and its owners, Dennis D. Hennessy and Richard Carrothers.

 LEAVE A LEGACY